zry98/movistar-home-hacks/RG3205W/README.en.md

 > [!CAUTION]
 > Following the instructions below will certainly **void the warranty** of your device and **may violate your service agreement or contract** with Movistar.
 Proceed entirely at your own risk.

-You don't need (and likely very difficult) to install Linux like with the model `IGW-5000A2BKMP-I v2`.
+You don't need (and very difficult) to install Linux like with the model `IGW-5000A2BKMP-I v2`.

 If your have a Movistar Wi-Fi with valid _Fusión_ contract, you can enter the main screen after connecting to it.
 Pull down the top panel and tap "Ajustes" to open the settings, then tap _Conectividad > Altavoz bluetooth_ to enter the menu originally meant for connecting to a Bluetooth speaker.
 But for some reason, it can also be used to connect a Bluetooth keyboard; if you don't have one, you can try using a virtual Bluetooth keyboard app on your Android phone.
 You can now skip the next section and go directly to the [configurations part](#configurations).